An Augmented Rating System for Test cricket: adapting the Glicko rating system: Conclusion

+We deliberately restrict the model to the contextual factors whose significance we could establish on the available data, rather than incorporating further exogenous variables such as pitch conditions, weather, or player-level information.
+While such factors undoubtedly influence individual matches, their effects are difficult to quantify reliably at the team-season level and are only sparsely observed across the nine teams and two cycles studied here; including them risks over-fitting and inflating apparent accuracy in-sample at the cost of out-of-sample generalisation, the failure mode our cross-cycle calibration is precisely designed to avoid.
+We therefore treat them as a principled exclusion rather than an oversight.

-Collectively, the proposed framework constitutes a statistically principled, interpretable, and practically robust alternative to current Test ranking procedures and provides a clear roadmap for an enhanced rating system in Test cricket.
-Finally the paper identifies natural extensions.
-Future directions of research include (i) incorporation of venue-specific and pitch-condition metrics to capture finer predictability of expected scores, (ii) refinement of MOV formulation etc.
+Collectively, the proposed framework constitutes a statistically principled, interpretable and practically robust alternative to current Test ranking procedures and provides a clear roadmap for an enhanced rating system in Test cricket.
+Finally, the paper identifies natural extensions.
+Future directions of research include the incorporation of venue-specific and pitch-condition metrics as and when richer data permit their effects to be estimated without over-fitting, to capture finer predictability of expected scores.